Electron-Labs/eth-lc-plonky2/README.md

   - Ensures enough participants.
 - #### ContractStateTarget
   <p>It is used to construct the <i>Contract State</i> Merkle tree.
+- #### Plonky2 proof verifier
+  It verifies a plonky2 proof which is a recursive proof of verification of BLS signatures (using starky and plonky2).

 - Several other helper circuits are also used throughout.

+## Performance

+The plonky2 circuit has ~2.98M constraints.
+Proof generation takes ~300s for generating a proof on AWS r6a.8xlarge machine.